edgeryders/discourse/plugins/discourse-adplugin/README.md

 <li>Click on Settings and a left vertical navigation bar should appear.</li>
 <li>Choose your advertisement platform.</li>
 <ul>
+<li>House Ads - if you want to create and serve ads from your Discourse instance.</li>
 <li>Adsense - if using Adsense as your advertisement platform.</li>
 <li>DFP - if using the DoubleClick for Publishers advertisement platform.</li>
+<li>Carbon Ads - if using the Carbon Ads advertisement platform.</li>
-<li>CodeFund - if using the CodeFund ethical advertisement platform.</li>
+<li>AdButler - if using the AdButler advertisement platform.</li>
 </ul>
 </ul>